plone/documentation/manage/installing/installation_windows10_wsl.rst

 --------------

 After finishing the setup, it is possible to install the needed version of Python in Ubuntu.
-Before installing Python, the system need to be prepared with a C-compiler and some libraries.
+Before installing Python, the system needs to be prepared with a C-compiler and some libraries.
 To install them, a sudo (superuser do) command (with password, configured when setting up Ubuntu shell) is needed.

 .. code-block :: console